simonwhatley/govuk-service-assessments/src/content/version-1/guides/features-of-agile.md

 ---
 title: Features of agile
-subtitle: Sprints, stand-ups and other regular meetings.
+subtitle: Sprints, stand-ups and other regular meetings
 description:
 layout: page
 eleventyComputed: